-Are orthopedic implant advancements within the scope of payer and vendor contract terms?
+Are implants within the scope of payer and vendor contract terms?

 Look closely at your implant vendor and managed care contracts to see how they handle innovative technology.
 Unfortunately, there can be unforeseen technicalities with some of the latest technological advances in implants, such as 3D-printed orthopedic devices.

 Inflation has been impacting the bottom line of the healthcare industry, and outpatient surgery centers are no exception.
-Reimbursement challenges stemming from increased costs associated with surgical implants have been a rising concern, particularly among orthopedic practices.
+Increased costs associated with surgical implants have been a rising concern, particularly among orthopedic practices.

 Implant revenue is changing, but by reviewing your managed care contract terms, your facility will be able to determine if you’re overbilling or underbilling and what kind of revenue can be generated.